5 Days in Dubrovnik Itinerary [2025 Update]

 You have a lot of things to see and do here, and I’ll help you with today’s Dubrovnik 5 days itinerary so that you’re 100% certain you’ll tick all the important things on the “to do” list.

-After you check in your hotel, no matter where it is located (cheapest hotels are in Lapad, a residential suburb, only 3 Km from the Old City), catch the bus or walk to the Pile Gate (the main entrance to the Old Town).
+After you check in your hotel, no matter where it is located (the cheapest hotels are in Lapad, a residential suburb, only 3 Km from the Old City), catch the bus or walk to the Pile Gate (the main entrance to the Old Town).

 During these hours, it’s better to visit some of the many churches or museums around, which you will encounter in the area.
 Stop for lunch in one of the many Dubrovnik old city restaurants.